Employer | Information

 - Art History, Classical Studies, English, European Culture and Civilization, French Studies, German, History, Italian, Museum Studies, Music, Philosophy, Spanish and Hispanic Studies, or Theater Studies.

-What Students from College of Arts & Arts and Science Programs Offer Employers
+What College of Arts & Arts and Science Students Can Offer Employers

 - Comfortable with ambiguity, able to adapt and navigate change